 Lick #4 – Estranged

 Estranged may just be my favorite Guns N’ Roses song.
 This fourth Slash lick is from the beginning of the first guitar solo.
 This solo is played using C major scale patterns, but you’ll notice the incorporation of B♭ (6th fret of 1st string) when playing over top of an F major chord.

 You can listen to the lick here: Slash lick #3: Estranged

 Lick #4 – Paradise City

 The fourth Slash lick comes from Paradise City and is part of the first guitar solo.
 This style of lick is fairly common for connecting the 1st/5th positions of the minor pentatonic scales.
 This particular lick uses the A minor blues scale and is very similar to a lick you see by David Gilmour in the second solo of Comfortably Numb.

 Listen to the lick: Slash lick #4: Paradise City

 Lick #5 – November Rain

 The last lick comes from the second solo in November Rain.
 This lick uses positions 3 and 4 of the C major scale.
 Of the five Slash licks included in this lesson, this one is a particular favorite due to its simplicity in note selection.
 It’s a great example of what can be accomplished with so few notes just by incorporating a couple of bends and pull-offs.

 Listen to the lick: Slash lick #5: November Rain

 So there you have it.
-Five stylish Slash licks that show how to connect scale patterns on guitar.
+Five stylish Slash licks that show you how to connect scale patterns on guitar.
 What are some of your favorite licks that connect scale patterns?